ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 ## Operation frontend and cache boundaries

-Reuse Caliban's parser and static validation semantics initially.
-Add `Parser.parseQuery(query, ParserLimits(...))` in core so token, nesting, and AST-node budgets are enforced during parsing, before an oversized AST is allocated.
+Reuse Caliban's existing parser and static validation semantics through the structured Federation MVP.
+Ticket 15 then adds `Parser.parseQuery(query, ParserLimits(...))` in core so token, nesting, and AST-node budgets are enforced during parsing, before an oversized AST is allocated.
 Existing parser APIs remain compatible.

 Operation pipeline: